apache/druid/docs/content/design/historical.md

 segments in the local cache have been loaded.
 This can be used to know when a historical node is ready to be queried after a restart.

-* `/druid/historical/v1/loadStatusCode`
+* `/druid/historical/v1/readiness`

-Similar to `/druid/historical/v1/loadstatus`, but instead or returning JSON with a flag, responses 200 OK with an empty JSON `{}` body, if segments in the local cache have been loaded, and 503 SERVICE UNAVAILABLE, if they haven't.
+Similar to `/druid/historical/v1/loadstatus`, but instead or returning JSON with a flag, responses 200 OK if segments in the local cache have been loaded, and 503 SERVICE UNAVAILABLE, if they haven't.